 A Answers (2)

-Mehmet Oz, MD, Cardiology, answeredWatch as I reveal the reason why some people are freezing all the time.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredWatch as I reveal the reason why some people are freezing all the time.
 Learn what gland works with the brain to regulate body temperature in this video.

-Howard LeWine, MD, Internal Medicine, answeredMany people feel cold when others around them are comfortable.
+Howard Lewine, MD, Hospitalist, answeredMany people feel cold when others around them are comfortable.
 But the intensity of your symptoms seems to be more extreme.
 I would definitely suggest a visit with your doctor.

 Here are some of the more common reasons for feeling cold:

 - Low body weight: Both fat thickness and muscle mass help us keep warm.
 Muscle activity generates heat and fat acts as insulation.
 If you have lost a lot of weight recently or you have always been thin, you might be sensitive to colder temperatures that would be comfortable for most people.

 - Skipping meals: Some people get cold when they skip meals or take in too few calories.
 The body conserves energy and produces less heat in response to fasting.